June 11

 • Design and aesthetics: lids, handles, rims, etc. (and: is the cookware pretty?)

-We'll look at all of these factors and find out how Copper Core cookware stacks up.
+We'll look at each of these factors and find out how Copper Core cookware stacks up.

 Stainless Steel Quality